Is Legendary Celtic Warrior Queen Medb Buried In An Ancient Mound On The Top Of Knocknarea?

 Medb sent messengers to Ulster requesting the loan of the brown bull for one year.
 She offered generous terms: fifty yearling heifers, a large piece of land, a fabulous chariot, and her own “friendly thighs.”

-Medb wasn’t particularly perturbed by this; she had sort of expected this to happen and quickly assembled a vast army.
+This didn't particularly perturb Medb; she had expected this to happen and quickly assembled a vast army.
 It marched off to Ulster to capture the brown bull.

 "Cú Chulainn Riding His Chariot into Battle", illustration by J. C. Leyendecker in T. W. Rolleston's Myths & Legends of the Celtic Race, 1911

-Queen Medb’s warriors were no match for Cuchulain who killed 100 soldiers single-handed.
-The next day he defeated a large of her warriors in a single battle.
+Queen Medb's warriors were no match for Cuchulain, who killed 100 soldiers single-handed.
+The next day he defeated many of her warriors in a single battle.

-Queen Medb understood Cuchulain was a fearsome opponent and she had to come up with something that could distract him.
-So, she “forced him to fight his foster brother, Fer Diad, whom Cuchulain loved more than any other man.
+Queen Medb understood Cuchulain was a fearsome opponent, and she had to devise something to distract him.
+So, she "forced him to fight his foster brother, Fer Diad, whom Cuchulain loved more than any other man.
 She persuaded Fer Diad to fight on her behalf by promising him her daughter as a wife.
-The men fought for three days without either one gaining an advantage, and each one sent assistance to the other at night.”
+The men fought for three days without either one gaining an advantage, and each one sent assistance to the other at night."
 1

 Eventually, Cuchulainn killed Fer Diad with his most lethal weapon, the cruel magical spear Gae Bolg.